Will an IRS Tax Prep Service Replace H&R Block or TurboTax?

 - Operational challenges like having in-house technical expertise and sufficient customer service to support Direct File.

-- The IRS would also have to figure out how to coordinate with states — many taxpayers are used to filing their state and federal taxes at the same time.
+- Eventually, the IRS will also have to figure out how to coordinate with more states — many taxpayers are used to filing their state and federal taxes at the same time.

 Of course, there’s also a question of trust.
 The agency acknowledges that taxpayers may question IRS motives in offering a Direct File tool.
 People also worry about the tool impacting IRS audits and future tax enforcement.